Or does it just feel like it?!

 - Share food.
 It’s a universal human way of relating!
 Plus a few snacks maintain energy.

-Here’s three more handy resources:
+Here’s some more handy resources:

 - Starhawk’s ‘Five-Fold Path of Productive Meetings‘